 For example, mount the WordPress cache directory from disk to tmpfs:

 profile-sync-daemon (for desktop only)

-If you’re not optimizing a web server and you use Firefox, Chrome, etc., then install the profile-sync-daemon.
-The Profile-sync-daemon (psd) is a tiny pseudo-daemon designed to manage your browser’s profile in tmpfs and to periodically sync it back to your physical disc (HDD/SSD).
+If you’re not optimizing a web server and use Firefox, Chrome, etc., install the profile-sync-daemon.
+The Profile-sync-daemon (PSD) is a tiny pseudo-daemon designed to manage your browser’s profile in tmpfs and periodically sync it back to your physical disc (HDD/SSD).

 Consider switching from the CFQ to NOOP or Deadline.
 Both offer better performance on SSDs and SD cards.

 Check which scheduler you are using with the following command (replace sdX):

 If not already enabled by default.
 TRIM allows Linux to inform the SSD which blocks of data are no longer considered in use.
 Therefore, when you delete a file, your SSD can now write data to blocks without performing the cumbersome deletion process.
 In essence, TRIM makes sure that your SSD’s performance doesn’t degrade too much with use.

 /etc/fstab file, to confirm that you have the

 discard option set for your SSD.